cincospenguinos/We-reGoingHomePrototype/README.md

 	* Some items are human things that you can give to your kids
 	* Some items are alien things that you can give to your kids
 	* Some items are keys to unlock secret areas
+- [ ] Maybe one or both of your kids can learn how to cook for themselves instead of relying on you--perhaps that is something that can be taught

 ## Notes